prayagupa/learnyouascala.fm/FP.md

 object Functorise extends App {

-  // This is a Functor
+  // This is a Variant Functor
   trait Functor[M[_]] {

     /* convert f into a function mapping M[A] to M[B]